9 Tips for Campus Safety - Practical Safety Tips from Mace® Brand

-It's time to start organizing the dorm essentials list and get ready for the academic year.
-Most colleges will be "back to normal" in terms of in-person classes and labs.
-With this increased personal contact comes the need for personal safety preparation.
+The first few weeks of college are often spent worrying about things like where your class is located, how to make new friends, and what to eat for dinner.
+But now that most students have settled into school, it's time to start thinking about personal safety preparation.
 Is your student ready?
 How can you empower your loved one?
 Got that first aid kit?
 Let us be your guide to staying safe on college campuses.
 We have a plan.
-Share these practical safety tips with your student, send him or her the link to this blog, then go over this safety information when it's a good time for both of you.
+Share these nine practical tips for campus safety with your student, send him or her the link to this blog, then go over this safety information when it's a good time for both of you.

 STAY IN GROUPS

 There really is safety in numbers.
 Don't travel alone, especially at night or in an area of campus that doesn't have a lot of foot traffic.
-Become familiar with the campus shuttle service or bus service and use it.
-Also, the shortcut home through an alley or an unlit area after studying may save time, but could also put your safety at risk.
+Use the campus shuttle service or bus service.
+Also, the shortcut home through an alley or an unlit area after studying may save time, but could also put your personal safety at risk.
 If you find yourself alone, most colleges and universities have a complimentary escort service available.
 Someone to walk you home is usually just a quick call or text away.

 BE AWARE OF YOUR SURROUNDINGS

 Staying safe begins with knowing what's around you at all times.
 The more familiar you are with an area, the less likely you become a target.
 Criminals look for easy targets: someone who is pre-occupied, unsure, or generally unaware of who or what is around them.
 Keep your head up and walk confidently, even if you're not sure of where you're going.
 College students walk, bike, skateboard, or even take scooters to class.
 Figure out the best routes.
 Take time to learn how to get from your dorm or apartment to your classes and other parts of campus.
 Make mental notes of where the blue light emergency phones are located.